 - Valvular heart disease: relative risk 1.5, PAR 2%; however, valve disease is an increasingly common cause of heart failure at older ages, with calcific aortic stenosis being the most common disorder requiring surgery.
 Heart valve disease such as aortic stenosis which can eventually lead to left ventricular hypertrophy and ischemic changes similar to Hypertension.

 Clinical Features of Left sided Congestive heart failure:

 Even though both the left and the right sided heart failure pretty much have the same clinical features.
 The left sided heart failure presents with symptoms associated with Pulmonary edema, which is due to failure of the left ventricle to sufficiently remove blood from the pulmonary circulation.
 This leads to fluid accumulation in the lugs and the clinical features such as:

-- Dyspnea (shortness of breath), specially with exertion and exercise,
+- Dyspnea (difficult or labored breathing), specially with exertion and exercise,

-- Orthopnea, which is SOB that occurs when laying flat and improves when sitting up or standing.
+- Orthopnea, which is the sensation of breathlessness that occurs when laying flat and improves when sitting up or standing.

 Also since the heart is not pumping out enough blood, there is going to be decreased in forward perfusion.
 This leads to activation of Renin Angiotensin Aldosterone system, which causes fluid retention and worsens the symptom of Congestive heart failure.

 Clinical Features of Right sided Congestive heart failure:

 The most common cause of right-sided heart failure is actually left-sided heart failure (either systolic or diastolic heart failure) and the common clinical features include,

 - Dyspnea, since the right heart is unable to pump blood into the lungs to get oxygenated.